openedx/edx-documentation/en_us/students/source/SFD_video_player.rst

    has a high-definition option.
 8. **Show transcript control**: You can show or hide the scrolling transcript to the right of the video by selecting this control.
+9. **Download video option**: This option allows you to download the video to watch later.
+You only see this option if the video is available for download.
+10. **Download transcript option**: This option allows you to download a copy of the video's transcript.
+You can download the transcript as a SubRip (.srt) file or as a text (.txt) file.
+You can open files of both types in a text editor such as Notepad.
+You only see this option if the transcript is available for download.
-9. **Transcript**: The transcript for the video plays by default when your video starts.
+11. **Transcript**: The transcript for the video plays by default when your video starts.
 You can scroll through the transcript and click on any word to go to that point in the video.